 - Let the pork stew sit for 15 minutes.
 Adjust sea salt and pepper to taste and serve.

-- Instead of tomatoes, use 2 tablespoons of tomato paste diluted in a cup of water.
+- Swap tomatoes for 2 tablespoons tomato paste diluted in 1 cup of water.

-- If wine is unavailable or not desired, use a cup of veggie or chicken stock.
+- If avoiding wine, use 1 cup vegetable or chicken stock.

 - Salad.
 A traditional horiatiki suits every meal.
 A large lettuce salad with feta is also great.